vlievin/ovis/README.md

 All experiments are managed through the script `manager.py` which implement a mutli-threaded queue system based on `TinyDB` and a `filelock` protection.
-See `python manager.py --help` for more information about the number of subprocesses and resuming exisitng experiments.
+See `python manager.py --help` for more information about the number of subprocesses and resuming experiments.
 The scripts `dbutils.py` provides a few utilities to inspect and clean the experiment database.  `report.py` allows parsing an experiment directory and producing figures.

 ### Asymptotic Variance